content-left-bg.png

 Purpose

-The purpose of this procedure is to ensure that all advertising by schools and corporate units of the Department of Education (the department) is undertaken in an open, transparent, fair and responsible manner.
+This procedure outlines the responsibilities of schools and corporate units of the Department of Education (the department) to ensure any advertising is undertaken in an open, transparent, fair and responsible manner.

 Overview